The Inspector

 If the cue has a target, you can click the button to clear the target, and the button to reveal the target file in the Finder.

-If the cue being inspected accepts cue targets, such as Fade cues and Start cues, this field shows the cue number of the target cue.
+If the cue being inspected accepts cue targets, such as and Start cues and Devamp cues, or both cue targets and patch targets, such as Fade cues and Reset cues, a menu appears allowing you to choose between cue targets and patch targets.
+If the menu is set to Cue, the Target field shows the cue number of the target cue.
 To the right of the field, the cue name of the target cue is shown.
 You can enter a cue number here to set the target.
+If the menu is set to Patch, the Target field is replaced by a pop-up menu which allows you to select a patch to fade.

 If the cue has a target, you can click the button to clear the target, and the button to move the selection to the target cue.